 "We just go on and on and on," Hinson said after the game, noting forward Rudy Stradnieks missed the game with the flu, Armon Fletcher played through flu-like symptoms, and that guard Eric McGill is dealing with a broken left hand.
 "It's just gotten to the point where it's worn us down, and we gotta find a way to get going, but our cup runneth over right now."

-Fletcher played with incredible passion for 32 minutes after running a fever earlier in the day, scoring a team-high 15 points and game-high 12 rebounds.
+Fletcher played with incredible passion for 32 minutes after running a fever earlier in the day, scoring a team-high 15 points and grabbing a game-high 12 rebounds.
 He blocked two shots, one that saved a layup in the final minutes at SIU Arena, and missed two 3-point shots in the final 20 seconds that would have put the Salukis (9-6, 1-1 Missouri Valley Conference) ahead or tied the game.

 "We just decided to play defense, but it was just too little, too late," Fletcher said.
 "We gave away some easy transition baskets early in the game and we weren't really guarding.
 It was just too little, too late.
 We had a helluva comeback, but things didn't go our way in the end."